 Pinch Points and Hand Injuries Safety Talk

 We use our hands for virtually all work tasks that we do.
 Because of how often we use our hands, they are put in the line of fire where they can be injured.
 Hand injuries are the second leading type of injury on the job in the United States.
-A major type of injury to the hands and fingers on the job result from crushed-by type incidents.
+A major type of injury to the hands and fingers on the job result from crushed-by incidents.
 Pinch points are a hazard that lead to crushed-by injuries.

 A pinch point is defined as any point where it is possible for a body part to be caught between moving and stationary portions of equipment.
-Pinch points are found in many places throughout a workplace.
+Pinch points are found in many places throughout the workplace.
 Tasks such as equipment maintenance, lifting materials, assembly line work, and hooking up trailers are just a few common tasks where pinch points are a common hazard.

 Safeguards to Avoid Pinch Points

 - Eliminate the hazard by ensuring proper guarding is in place.

 - Pay attention to where your hands are around any moving parts or any objects that have the potential to move.

 - Do not place your hands where you cannot see them.